kavyamanohar/mlphon/README.md

 # Examples

-To **generate** the phonetic mapping of malayalam script in IPA, use the following command:
+To **generate** the phonetic mapping of malayalam script in IPA along with the details of all consonants as tags, use the following command:

 `$ python3 python/mlg2p.py -g -f g2p.a`